igorhoffmann/gms-app/README.md

-# REST API "Gym Management System" на Go
+# REST API "Gym Management System" on Go

-Приложение реализует сервис отправки методов GET, POST, DELETE, PUT для взаимодействия с базой данных, которая описана в <a href="https://github.com/igorgofman/gms-app/blob/master/schema/000001_init.up.sql">данном файле</a>. Дополнительно реализована авторизация и аутентификация, с помощью jwt.
+The application implements a service for sending methods GET, POST, DELETE, PUT to interact with the database, which is described in this <a href="https://github.com/igorgofman/gms-app/blob/master/schema/000001_init.up.sql">file</a>.
+Additionally implemented authorization and authentication using jwt.

 ## API: